 NASCAP’s investigation members are carefully chosen for their competence and professionalism.
-They follow best practice and operate according to the highest possible ethical standards in conformity with NASCAP’s Code of Ethics.
+They follow best practices and operate according to the highest possible ethical standards in conformity with NASCAP’s Code of Ethics.

 Investigations are undertaken proactively or in response to credible information/lead.

-In recent years, online sale of counterfeit goods has become rampant worldwide, including India.
-A massive number of deceptive web-sellers illegaly use copyrighted pictures of brand-name goods, and then send fake items, low-quality substitutes or nothing at all.
+In recent years, the online sale of counterfeit goods has become rampant worldwide, including in India.
+A massive number of deceptive web-sellers illegally use copyrighted pictures of brand-name goods and then send fake items, low-quality substitutes or nothing at all.

 Some counterfeiters run their own websites; others sell through legitimate online retailers.
-Therefore, legitimate online retailers have begun to provide anti-counterfeiting services such as a unique code for every unit manufactured (serialization), automated protections and use of counterfeit removal tools.
-Global communications has also challenged the protection of intellectual property rights by facilitating cross-border crime and bringing together criminals with different, complimentary skills.
+Therefore, legitimate online retailers have begun to provide anti-counterfeiting services such as a unique code for every unit manufactured (serialization), automated protections and the use of counterfeit removal tools.
+Global communications have also challenged the protection of intellectual property rights by facilitating cross-border crime and bringing together criminals with different, complementary skills.

 Using a combination of intelligence and covert strategies, investigators uncover manufacturers of counterfeit products.
 Investigations can reveal full distribution chains with their storage facilities and transportation methods, distributors and retailers.